Myanmar earthquake

 On 28 March 2025 at 12.50 local time, a 7.7 magnitude earthquake struck near Mandalay, Myanmar’s second largest city, followed by number of significant aftershocks.

 Myanmar’s military regime declared a state of emergency.
 More than 3,600 lives are estimated to have been lost, with 4,800 injured and tens of thousands of structures damaged.
-Access to essential services, like electricity and clean water, has been decimated.
-The World Health Organisation (WHO) declared a ‘level 3 emergency’ (highest level) and assessed that the health system across central Myanmar had effectively collapsed.
+Access to essential services, like electricity and clean water is extremely restricted.

-Most affected areas (including the cities of Mandalay and Nay Pyi Taw) are under regime control, with continued conflict complicating the international aid response.
-The earthquake compounded an already-dire humanitarian situation in Myanmar, with 19.9 million people in need of humanitarian aid, up twenty-fold since the 2021 coup.
+The earthquake compounded an already-dire humanitarian situation in Myanmar, with 19.9 million people in need of humanitarian aid, up twenty-fold since 2021.
 UN agencies estimate an additional 2 million people have been pushed into the critical need category by the earthquake.

 The AHP response